-So, if initialize slightly further away from the boundaries of the object, your curve will never converge, so it will get, it will just keep going very slowly.
-Of course, if you continue to do time stepping for thousand of time steps, then maybe it will converge, but that is very slow and not practical.
-So, something called a gradient vector field, wherein you think of it as smoothing the gradients from the edges away from it you have a very strong edge, but then you can maybe smooth it a bit.
-So that the gradient values are kind of dispersed around the object a little bit farther than the boundary on either side.
+So, if initially, slightly further away from the boundaries of the object, your curve will never converge, so it will just keep moving very slowly.
+Of course, if you continue to do time stepping for thousands of time steps, then maybe it converge step very slow and not practical.
+So, something called a gradient vector field, wherein you think of it as smoothing the gradients from the edges away from it, you have a very strong edge, but then you can maybe smooth it a bit.
+So, that the gradient values are kind of dispersed around the object a little bit farther than the boundary on either side.

-So that lets the constraints convert smoothly, again, this is accomplished, this is non-trivial to accomplish, you have to solve one more functional, you have to derive one more functional, and you actually formulate the Euler Lagrange there, and then you get a gradient vector field, which you use for propagating.
-So, this is kind of two step, kind of think of it like a two-step problem.
-But again, this is very, very popular, and people have used it very effectively.
-Because for a long time, these methods were there, only one switch, which can be used without too many heuristics.
-Because for every image, you cannot make up heuristic every modality you cannot make up heuristic.
+So, that lets the constraints convert smoothly, again, this is accomplished this is non-trivial to accomplish, indeed, you have to solve one more, functionality, if you have to derive one more functional, and you actually formulate the Euler-Lagrange there, and then you end and you get a gradient vector field, which you use for propagating.
+So, this is kind of, two step, kind of think of it like a two step problem.
+But again, this is very popular, and people have used it very effectively.

+Because for a long time, these methods were, there was only one which can be used without too many heuristics.
+Because, for every image, you cannot make heuristics every modality you cannot make up heuristics.
 This comes from very simple sound principles.
-So thus, this concludes our overview of snakes.
-Like I said, some of the derivations I have skipped, I have showed you the general principle.
-So, you can plugging into the Euler-LaGrange equation actually take the derivatives, it is not too hard, if you have done plus two mathematically you should be able to do, the only thing the only tricks there would be there is a discretization, et cetera, you have to actually work out it again, that is also not too hard.

-Some of these, like the only two formulas you need to know are the ones I showed you, and then you should be able to do.
-All right.
+So, thus, this concludes our overview of snakes.
+Like I said, some of the derivations I have skipped, showed you the general principle.

+So, you can we know, plugging into the, Euler-Lagrange equations actually taking the derivatives, it is not too hard, if you are done plus two mathematically should be able to do.
+Only thing the only tricks there will be there is a discretization, et cetera, you have to actually work out it again, that is also not too hard.
+Some of these discretizes, like the only two formulas you need to know are the ones I showed you, and that you should be able to do.

 So, we will end this class here.
-We look at further development on this, because like I said, the disadvantage is keeping track of the Snakes, hard problem.
-So how do we get over that?
-That is where we run into level sets, so we will talk about that in the next lecture.
+We look at, further development on this, because like I said, the disadvantage is keeping track of this snakes, it is hard problem.
+So, how do we get over that?
+That is where we run into level sets.
+So, we will talk about that in the next lecture.